kordastilab/ImmunoCluster/README.md

 immunoCluster provides several wrapper functions to perform unsupervised clustering on your data.
 Currently users can implement either Rphenograph or FlowSOM with consensus clustering.
-Here we have used an ensemble method of FlowSOM and ConsensusCLusterPlus, which allows us to perform a scalable clustering on our dataset.
+Here we have used an ensemble method of FlowSOM and ConsensusClusterPlus, which allows us to perform a scalable clustering on our dataset.
 We perform the clustering on all cells using a selection of lineage markers, with a final desired cluster number of up to 10, specified by the parameter k.
 FlowSOM will